Termite Pre-Treatment in Dallas

 The second treatment is applied shortly after the building and any landscaping next to the structure is completed.
 Providing these barriers prevents termites from entering the home or commercial building for many years.
 If not given a proper pretreatment for termites, these and other pests can enter homes and offices by chewing through wooden walls.
 Insects may also nest in the soil around a building before they start to invade it.

 Confined Space Certified

 OSHA has implanted a new ruling about confined spaces.
-OSHA defines a confined space as any area that has limited or restricted access for entry or exit, and is not designed for continuous occupancy.
-Pest Management of Texas employees are often required to access this type of area.
-Because we are committed to the safety of our employees and customers Pest Management of Texas has taken the extra step to certify our employees to be in compliance with all required certifications.
+OSHA defines a confined space as an area that has limited or restricted access for entry or exit and is not designed for continuous occupancy.
+Pest Management of Texas, Inc. employees are often required to access this type of area.
+Because we are committed to the safety of our employees and customers PMOT has taken the extra step to certify our employees to be in compliance with all required certifications.

 - Do not bury scrap lumber, paper, or other cellulose debris in fill dirt under porches or other areas.

 - For structures with crawlspaces ventilating and draining reduces the amount of moisture under homes and buildings.
 Humidity in crawlspaces can be reduced by installing proper vapor moisture barriers and ventilation to achieve a vapor barrier.
 Vapor barriers can be created by simply covering the soil with polyethylene sheets.